Durmitor National Park is one of my favorite places on earth, and that’s not an overstatement.

 If you do split it up, you have the option of taking the longer route starting in Žabljak.
 This would probably take 9-12 hours.
 Another option is to take a cab to the Sedlo Pass, and then end in Žabljak (around 7-10 hours).

-Visit the beautiful Crno Jezero (Black Lake)
+3. Visit the Beautiful Crno Jezero (Black Lake)

 The Black Lake (or Crno Jezero) is one of the highlights of the National Park.